ScriptRaccoon/raccoonjobs/README.md

 ### `/api/update-video-title`

-This endpoint automatically updates the title of a specified YouTube video by including the current number of views and likes.
+This endpoint updates the title of a specified YouTube video by including the current number of views and likes, such as

+> This video has 451 views and 24 likes

+It is intended to be run regularly.
 Below you find instructions for the setup.
 (These will also be used for a tutorial on my YouTube channel.)

 #### Setup on Google Cloud